Direct Injection Tuning: What Actually Makes Power and What Will Bite You

 Power Output

 Direct injection supports higher compression ratios and allows the fuel charge to act as a cooling agent inside the cylinder.
-This means more aggressive ignition timing can be run before the onset of knock, and turbochargers can be spun harder without needing to dump excess fuel for cooling purposes (a practice called over-fuelling or fuel enrichment, common in older turbocharged port-injection engines).
+This means more aggressive ignition timing can be run before the onset of knock, and turbochargers can be spun harder without needing to dump excess fuel for cooling purposes, a practice called over-fueling or fuel enrichment that was common in older turbocharged port-injection engines.

-To achieve power gains, tuners typically adjust injector pulse width to increase fuelling under high load, recalibrate injection timing to optimise charge mixing, and — on turbocharged applications — raise boost targets in conjunction.
+To achieve power gains, tuners typically adjust injector pulse width to increase fueling under high load, recalibrate injection timing to optimize charge mixing, and on turbocharged applications, raise boost targets in conjunction.
 These changes often require supporting hardware: a high-flow intake, a free-flowing exhaust, and in more aggressive builds, upgraded injectors to handle the increased flow demand without exceeding their duty cycle.

 Know the System Before Touching the Map

 Understand the specific DI hardware in your engine before making any adjustments.
-The fuel pump, injector flow rate (measured in cc/min), pressure regulator calibration, and factory ECU logic all interact.
-On many OEM ECUs, the high-pressure fuel pump duty cycle is itself a tuneable parameter — changing fuelling demand without accounting for pump capacity will create lean conditions under load.
+The fuel pump, injector flow rate measured in cc per minute, pressure regulator calibration, and factory ECU logic all interact.
+On many OEM ECUs, the high-pressure fuel pump duty cycle is itself a tuneable parameter.
+Changing fueling demand without accounting for pump capacity will create lean conditions under load.

 Choose Tuning Software That Matches Your Platform

 Not all tuning software supports full DI parameter access.
-Platforms like HP Tuners (widely used for GM applications), ECUTEK (popular for Subaru and Nissan), and various OEM-specific tools differ significantly in the depth of DI control they offer.
-Confirm that the software you're using can read and write injection timing, rail pressure targets, and injector characterisation tables — not just fuel and ignition maps.
+Platforms like HP Tuners, widely used for GM applications, ECUTEK, popular for Subaru and Nissan, and various OEM-specific tools differ significantly in the depth of DI control they offer.
+Confirm that the software you are using can read and write injection timing, rail pressure targets, and injector characterization tables, not just fuel and ignition maps.
+If your software cannot touch those parameters, you are not actually tuning a DI engine, you are tuning around it.

 Make Small, Measured Changes